-In accordance with its wider risk management, as set out in Note 48.4.6.1, it is the Bank's strategy to apply cash flow hedge accounting to keep its interest rate and foreign currency revaluation fluctuations within its established limits.
-Applying cash flow hedge accounting enables the Bank to reduce the cash flow fluctuations arising from foreign exchange and interest rate risk on an instrument or group of instruments (i.e., on its issued floating rate euro denominated bonds), or to hedge interest rate mismatches on a portfolio level from its floating liabilities including future issuances.
+In accordance with its wider risk management, as set out in Note 48.4.6.1, it is the Bank's strategy to apply cash flow hedge accounting to keep its interest rate and foreign currency revaluation fluctuations within its established limits (both interest rate risk and foreign currency risk are managed together as a single risk IFRS 7.21C category).
+Applying cash flow hedge accounting enables the Bank to reduce the cash flow fluctuations arising IFRS 7.BC 350 from foreign exchange and interest rate risk on an instrument or group of instruments (i.e., on its issued floating rate euro denominated bonds), or to hedge interest rate mismatches on a portfolio level from its floating liabilities including future issuances.
 From an accounting point of view, a cash flow hedge is a hedge of the exposure to variability in cash flows that is attributable to a particular risk associated with a recognised asset or liability (such as all or some future interest payments on variable rate debt) or a highly probable forecast transaction and could affect profit or loss.